green-code-initiative/ecoCode-common/doc/HOWTO.md

 - documentation : [README.md](https://github.com/SonarSource/sonar-update-center-properties/blob/master/README.md)
 - example : [PR example](https://github.com/SonarSource/sonar-update-center-properties/pull/468)

-## HOWTO publish a new version of ecocode-rules-specifications on Maven Central
+## HOWTO publish a new version of creedengo-rules-specifications on Maven Central

 ### Requirements

 You need write rights to use Maven Central publish process (mainteners or core-team members).

-**Create a new release of `ecoCode` repository** : please see above [HOWTO create a release](#howto-create-a-release-core-contributor-rights-needed).
+**Create a new release of `creedengo` repository** : please see above [HOWTO create a release](#howto-create-a-release-core-contributor-rights-needed).

 Why create a new release before ?
-Because publish process of `ecocode-rules-specifications` on Maven Central needs a tag on `ecoCode` repository.
+Because publish process of `creedengo-rules-specifications` on Maven Central needs a tag on `creedengo` repository.

 ### Maven Central publish process

-- go to "Action" tab of `ecoCode` reposiroty
+- go to "Action" tab of `creedengo` repository
 - click on "Publish to Maven Central" workflow
 - click on "Run workflow" list button
 - choose a tag version (and not a branch because SNAPSHOT version won't be published on Maven Central)